Eigen438/opgo/README.md

 # opgo
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **opgo** is an SDK for building OpenID Connect Providers (OPs) in Go.
-By implementing configurations that determine the provider's behavior, user interfaces, user information for authentication, and storage for session states, users can create their own OPs.
+Users can create their own OPs by implementing configurations that determine the provider's behavior, user interfaces, user information for authentication, and storage for session states.
-Alternatively, it can be run as an OP simulator using the sample code for developing Relying Parties (RPs).
+Alternatively, opgo can be run as an OP simulator using the sample code for developing Relying Parties (RPs).

 ## Features
-By utilizing opgo, you can flexibly implement the following elements to build your own OpenID Connect Provider:
+By utilizing opgo, users can flexibly implement the following elements to build their own OpenID Connect Provider:

-* **Configuration**: Various settings to determine the provider's behavior.
+* **Configuration**: You can implement various settings to determine the provider's behavior.
-* **UI**: User interfaces such as authentication and consent screens.
+* **UI**: You can implement user interfaces such as authentication and consent screens.
-* **User Information**: Management of user information for authentication.
+* **User Information**: You can implement the management of user information for authentication.
-* **Storage**: Persistence of session states and other data.
+* **Storage**: You can implement the persistence of session states and other data.

-Additionally, it can also function as an OP simulator using the provided sample code for developing Relying Parties (RPs).
+Additionally, opgo can also function as an OP simulator using the provided sample code for developing Relying Parties (RPs).

 ## Getting Started